valessol/valessol/README.md

 ### Welcome to my Github Repository

-My name is Valeria and I'm a chemical engineer looking for a career change.
-I'minterested in getting into the IT world and taking on new challenges every day.
-Now I'm learning some diferent technologies and programming languages.
-I hope to get the opportunity to show you my skills and enthusiasm for programming.
+My name is Valeria and I'm a Frontend Developer, specialized in ReactJs.
+Now I'm learning some diferent technologies and programming languages (like Remix, NextJs or Python with Django) while I continue to improve my laboral skills.
+I hope to get the opportunity to talk more about my proficiency and show my enthusiasm for programming.

-Actually I've just finished ReactJs Course and you can watch my project here: DeveloperStore